 A brief stint as amodel became the catalyst for my first book, 'Black Beauty' – an illustrated exploration of society's historical perceptions of the black image.
 The title was honoured by the New York Public Library and became the subject of a three-part BBC documentary.
-Alongside my writing I also work as a voiceover artist and television broadcaster.
+In 2004 I joined a start-up luxury book publisher called Gloria, as creative director.
+During my tenure I created four super-sized limited editions — ‘Pelé’, ‘Superyacht’, ‘Scarfe On The Wall’ and ‘New York’.

+After this I developed a number of television screenplays with Hollywood actor Laurence Fishburne, who then championed my debut novel, ‘The Sexual Language Of Strangers’.
 In 2016 I launched my own fledgling media company specialising in books and apps.
 365 Positivity aggregates health and wellbeing information into a series of self-help apps, while my publishing imprint, White Labels Books, creates print-on-demand, direct-to-consumer fiction and non-fiction.
+Alongside these pursuits I also work as a voiceover artist and television broadcaster.

 Our printers use paper from sustainably managed forests, and are certified by the Forest Stewardship Council (FSC) and the Sustainable Forestry Initiative (SFI).
 Our interior paper stock consists of 30 per cent post-consumer waste recycled material, and our inks are chlorine-free.
 Improving environmental performance, driving down CO2 emissions and reducing, reusing and recycling waste is an ongoing part of the evolution of digital publishing.